ASD-Blueprint/desktop.gov.au/patterns/avd.md

 Decision Point | Design Decision | Justification
 --- | --- | ---
-Metadata | West US | Metadata will be stored in Azure geography associated with (US) West US.
+Metadata | Australia East | Metadata will be stored in Azure geography associated in Australia East.
 For further information, see [Control plane](#control-plane) section.
 Host Pool Types | Pooled | Pooled is the preferred selection to ensure consistency.
 Load Balancing Method | Breadth-First | User sessions to be distributed evenly across the session hosts in a host pool.
 Number of Host Pools | Dependant on User Personas | The number of host pools will be aligned to the number and size of the user personas, and the VM-types assigned.